-In fact, New Zealand impressively ranked first in the World Bank's Ease of Doing Business list for 2020, particularly excelling in the criteria of starting a business and getting credit – where it is ranked first out of 190 countries.
+In fact, New Zealand impressively ranked first in the World Bank's Ease of Doing Business list for 2020, particularly excelling in the criteria for starting a business and getting credit – where it ranked first out of 190 countries.
 The areas where New Zealand didn't score as highly included trading across borders (63rd) and resolving insolvency (36th).

 Its stellar reputation for business does, however, mean that there is a high degree of competition.
 Having an awareness of the country’s business norms will give expats an added advantage in the corporate environment.

 Generally, from 8am or 9am to 5pm, Monday to Friday; and sometimes 9am to 12.30pm on Saturdays.

 The business dress code in New Zealand is difficult to pin down, although appearing well groomed and presentable is highly valued.
 In more formal business settings, men tend to wear traditional dark suits while women wear business suits or conservative dresses.
 Some industries do, however, exhibit a relaxed dress code where jeans and sports jackets are not an uncommon sight.
 The dress code of the office is entirely dependent on the industry.

 Greetings in New Zealand are generally casual and consist of a handshake and direct eye contact.

 Gifts are not usually exchanged during business meetings.
 That said, if invited to a colleague's home, be sure to take along wine, chocolates or flowers to say thank you.
 Gifts are usually opened in the presence of the giver and should not be overly expensive.

 Women are treated as equals in most workplaces in New Zealand, often rising to senior corporate positions.